 - S-BR-32.
-Provide for a mix of low-rise office and residential buildings in this area to transition between the higher intensity uses north of Bel-Red Road and the single-family residential neighborhoods to the south. - S-BR-33.
-Provide for mid-rise residential commercial mixeduse development within one-half mile of the Spring District station.
+Provide for a mix of lowrise office and residential buildings in this area to transition between the higher intensity uses north of Bel-Red Road and the single-family residential neighborhoods to the south. - S-BR-33.
+Provide for midrise residential commercial mixed use development within half a mile of the Spring District station.

-TWO CREEKS AREA
+THREE CREEKS AREA

 - S-BR-34.
-Provide for a mix of mid-rise housing and retail uses in this area that is lower in scale than that provided for within the Station Area Nodes. - S-BR-35.
+Provide for a mix of midrise housing and retail uses in this area lower in scale than that provided for within the Station Area Nodes. - S-BR-35.
 Promote the preservation and/or relocation within BelRed of small ethnic grocery stores and food services.